 In this view, you can browse your website just like you usually would, and make or view changes to any page.

 The changes made in the Editor won’t be made on the live site until you either publish the edited item(s) individually or press the Publish button to publish all staged changes.
 You will need to confirm that you want to publish all changes before the site is actually published.
 The green Published button will confirm this.

-When you publish from the Editor, your site will publish to both the staging and custom domain.
-To avoid this, publish from the Designer or project settings.
+Important: When you publish from the Editor, your site will publish to both the webflow.io staging domain (or your custom staging domain) and custom domain.
+To avoid this, publish from the Designer or site settings.

-By default, you and site Collaborators can edit all content on the live site using the Editor, but you can make elements uneditable if you'd like.
+By default, you, Workspace members, and content editors can edit all content on the live site using the Editor, but you can make elements uneditable for content editors if you'd like.

 - Select the element you want to make uneditable